OneUptime/oneuptime/ruby-sdk/fyipe/README.md

 tracker.captureMessage('some error text')

 # capturing errors authomatically
-NonExistingMethod() # calling this will trigger an error and its sent to your fyipe dashboard
+NonExistingMethod() # calling this will trigger an error and its sent to your oneuptime dashboard

 ```